Aleksandr Molochnikov

 Aleksandr Aleksandrovich Molochnikov (Александр Александрович Молочников) is a Russian actor, director, and screenwriter, known for his work in theater, film, and television.
-He gained prominence for directing the satirical comedy Myths (2017), the drama Say It to Her (2020), and the short film Extremistka (2025), which won two BAFTA Student Awards.
+He gained prominence for directing the satirical comedy Myths (2017), the drama Tell Her (2020), and the short film Extremist (2025), which won two BAFTA Student Awards.

 Early life

 His father, Aleksandr Molochnikov, is a teacher, and his mother, Anna Nemtsova, is a journalist contributing to Western media.
 He graduated from the Anichkov Lyceum in 2008 and studied acting and directing at the Russian Institute of Theatre Arts (RATI-GITIS) under Leonid Kheifets, graduating in 2012.

 Career

 Theater

 Molochnikov served as an actor at the Moscow Art Theatre (MKhT) named after Chekhov from 2012 to 2020, debuting as Vronsky in the play Karenin.
 His directorial debut, the cabaret-style war drama 19.14 (2015), became a hit at MKhT, earning him two Oleg Tabakov Awards in 2014 and 2015.
 At age 22, he became the youngest director in MKhT history.
 His cabaret-style war drama 19.14 (2015) and rock musical Rebels (2016) were included in the long list of the Golden Mask Award for the 2014/2015 and 2015/2016 seasons, respectively, as notable productions according to the Expert Council.
 At the Malaya Bronnaya Theatre, he staged Bulba.
 Feast (2020) and Platonov Hurts (2022).
 In 2024, he directed a cabaret-style adaptation of Crime and Punishment at the Gesher Theatre in Tel Aviv.
 In 2022, his plays at the Malaya Bronnaya Theatre and Moscow Art Theatre were removed from the repertoire due to his anti-war stance, with Molochnikov learning of the cancellations from actors rather than theatre management.

 Molochnikov directed operas The Telephone and The Medium (2019) and the ballet The Seagull (2021) at the Bolshoi Theatre's Chamber Stage, with the latter winning a Golden Mask Award.
 In 2023, he presented a workshop of The Seagull: Interrupted Flight at the Segal Theatre in New York.

-In 2025, he staged Anton Chekhov's The Seagull: A True Story at the La MaMa Ellen Stewart Theatre in New York, inspired by his own experience of leaving Russia after opposing the 2022 invasion of Ukraine, featuring actors Eric Tabach, Andrey Burkovskiy, Zuzanna Szadkowski, Elan Zafir, Quentin Lee Moore, Stella Baker, Ohad Mazor, Keshet Pratt, and Dylan Douglas.
+In 2025, he staged The Seagull: A True Story at the La MaMa Ellen Stewart Theatre in New York, inspired by his own experience of leaving Russia after opposing the 2022 invasion of Ukraine, featuring actors Eric Tabach, Andrey Burkovskiy, Zuzanna Szadkowski, Elan Zafir, Quentin Lee Moore, Stella Baker, Ohad Mazor, Keshet Pratt, and Dylan Douglas.
 The production was included in The New York Times list of best off-Broadway shows.